Mike Toglia Player Props: Rockies vs. Marlins

 - Toglia has not driven in a run this year.

-- He has scored at least once three times this year (42.9%), including one multi-run game.
+- He has scored at least one run three times this season (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.